libliflin/safeql/README.md

 Opinions
 --------

-1. Tables must have *one* and only one id.
+1. Tables must have *one* and only one ID.
-2. Id's *must* be an id type (guid, int, idc, just needs to be an id type)
+2. ID's *must* be an ID type (guid, int, idc, just needs to be an id type)
 3. selects cannot use comma in from.
 4. all joins must be left.
 5. all inner joins must come before outer joins.